yosevu/react-content-script/README.md

 1. Turn on the "Developer mode" toggle switch in the top right of the window
 1. Click the "Load unpacked" button in top left of the window
 1. Go to the `react-content-script` directory and select the `dist` directory to load the extension
-1. Navigate to https://blank.org/ to see the Content Script React app
 1. Go to extensions and click "React TypeScript Chrome Extension" to see the Popup React app

 ## [Popup](https://developer.chrome.com/docs/extensions/mv3/user_interface/#popup)